 How do I remove water spots?

-Depending on the severity, there are a few solutions to removing water spots.
+Depending on the severity, there are a number of solutions for removing water spots.
 As always, you’ll want to begin with the least aggressive product necessary to get the job done.
 So, start with the basic things.
 Clean the surface; this can be with Car Wash, Speed Shine®, Window Cleaner, or whatever product is appropriate for the level of dirt on the surface.
 Often a simple cleaning will remove some of those basic water spots caused by dirt or minerals sitting on the surface.

 If a basic cleaning doesn’t cure the problem, clay is your next level of attack.
 Depending on the surface, choose paint, glass, and/or wheel cleaning clays, or our surface prep mitt.
 These will still attack dirt and minerals, and they’ll be more effective at pulling things off the surface that have been around for awhile and bonded to it.
 Give a light mist of Speed Shine and gently rub the clay across the surface (see a video demonstration) to pull the contaminants from the paint.
 This is a non-abrasive process, so extra applications are not going to hurt.

 Okay, so cleaning and claying haven’t removed your water spots; you’re most likely dealing with spots that have etched into the surface.
 Don’t stress!
 A little polishing should take care of the problem.
 Here’s a video that will give you some tips and information on our Surface Prep Mitts.